cabrit0/mcp_server_reuneMacacada/README.md

 - **NEW**: YouTube integration to include relevant videos in learning paths
 - **NEW**: Category system to generate more specific content for different types of topics
 - **NEW**: Asynchronous task system with real-time progress feedback to improve user experience and avoid timeouts
+- **NEW**: Enhanced caching system for improved performance and faster response times
+- **NEW**: Optimized web scraping techniques for better resource utilization

 ## Tech Stack